 Newly planted perennials should be watered regularly and consistently, just like spring-planted veggies.
 Once they start producing new foliage you will know they are becoming established.
 At this point offering water infused with a water-soluble fertilizer like ALGO Plus Flowering plant food once per week for a few weeks will give them a good start and provide additional nutrition to allow them to start blooming well.
 For the first two seasons, perennials should receive 1 in. of water per week and possibly more in summer during periods of heat and drought.

 As mentioned, most fertilizer should be offered to perennials during the growing season.
 In zones 6 and colder, fertilization should stop by the middle of July, which allows plants to enter into their winter dormancy as needed.
 If they are too actively growing going into fall they may suffer permanent winter damage.
-If granulated fertilizers are prefered, these should be applied in early spring blended with an organic top-dressing like compost or manure at the same time.
+If granulated fertilizers are preferred, these should be applied in early spring blended with an organic top-dressing like compost or manure at the same time.

-Mulching fall planted perennials for the first winter is insurance to help them through the winter.
+Mulching fall-planted perennials for the first winter is insurance to help them through the winter.
 For perennials planted in the fall, mulch can be applied almost any time but well before the ground is fully frozen.
 This traps some soil moisture and protects the new root systems.
 Mulching helps protect plant roots from alternating freeze/thaw events that can happen during winter.
 Many mulch types can be used; pine needles, clean straw, chopped tree leaves, wood chips, shredded cedar bark, or pine bows.
 Plants benefit from about 4 to 6 inches of mulch cover.

 Because perennials are available in a kaleidoscope of bloom colors, foliage colors, textures, sizes and shapes the opportunities for choices are nearly endless for gardeners of today.
-Perennials are fun, easy, extremely reliable and quite necessary to decorate our gardens and landscapes with.
+Perennials are fun, easy, extremely reliable, and quite necessary to decorate our gardens and landscapes with.
 Plant some perennials today!